GregariousMammal/Main-Site/content/clients/here.md

 - visualization
 ---

 HERE provides mapping data and related services to individuals and companies.
-Chris helped their innovation team with documentation, examples and developer experience.
+We helped their innovation team with documentation, examples and developer experience.